 There is plenty of advice and myths around when, where and how to charge a mobile phone.
 At the moment a few things can be as stressful as running out of battery while checking messages or talking to someone.

 I have put together this article to give you seven handy tips on how to charge your mobile phone to extend the mobile phone battery.

 - Avoid having the battery constantly charged at 100 percent.
 At 100 percent, the battery retains high cell voltage which increases the risk of reactions that damage the electrolyte.
-This can lead to shorter battery life and faster discharge.
+This can lead to a shorter battery life and faster discharge.
 Lithium-ion batteries enjoy the best between 20 and 90 percent charge.

 - Always have your charger with you, so you can charge your mobile gradually in short periods rather than one long charge.

 - Mobile phones do not need to be completely uncharged.
-In the past there was a widespread myth that you should let your phone uncharge once in a while, that was when the mobile phones were using nickel cadmium batteries.
-Today we using lithium-ion batteries, in all modern mobiles, laptops and iPads, and lithium-ion batteries work differently.No need to uncharge your mobile phone.
+In the past there was a widespread myth that you should let your phone uncharge once in a while, that was when the mobile phones were using nickel-cadmium batteries.
+Today we using lithium-ion batteries, in all modern mobiles, laptops, and iPads, and lithium-ion batteries work differently.No need to uncharge your mobile phone.

 - Charge the battery under moderate temperatures.
 Remove the mobile shell before charging, keeping the battery at the correct temperature will extend the battery life.

 - Best for battery durability is to charge shorter on a regular basis and not reach top loading so often.
 So let the phone rest overnight – considering potential fire risk.